Southern Ocean: Upwelling

 Large-scale upwelling is found in the Southern Ocean.
-Strong westerly (eastward) winds blow around Antarctica, driving a significant flow of water northwards.
+Strong westerly (eastward) winds blow around Antarctica, driving a significant flow of water northward.
 This is actually a type of coastal upwelling.
 Since there are no continents in a band of open latitudes between South America and the tip of the Antarctic Peninsula, some of this water is drawn up from great depths.
 In many numerical models and observational syntheses, the Southern Ocean upwelling represents the primary means by which deep dense water is brought to the surface.
 Shallower, wind-driven upwelling is also found off the west coasts of North and South America, northwest and southwest Africa, and southwest and southeast Australia, all associated with oceanic subtropical high pressure circulations.

-Some models of the ocean circulation suggest that broad-scale upwelling occurs in the tropics, as pressure driven flows converge water toward the low latitudes where it is diffusively warmed from above.
-The required diffusion coefficients, however, appear to be larger than are observed in the real ocean.
-Nonetheless, some diffusive upwelling does probably occur.